-Following the option line (Version 1.0 files) and/or [Network Data] keyword (Version 2.0 files) are the network parameters (S-parameter, Z-parameter, etc.) of the type specified by the option line.
+Following the option line (Version 1.0 files) or [Network Data] keyword (Version 2.0 files) are the network parameters (S-parameter, Z-parameter, etc.) of the type specified by the option line.
 Groups of n-port parameters are preceded by the frequency value for which the data was obtained, and the n-port parameters themselves are formatted as pairs of values (magnitude-angle, dB-angle or real-imaginary).

-Network data is grouped into one or more 'lines' which end with a terminating newline character (e.g., CR or CR/LF).
+Network data is grouped into one or more lines which end with a line termination character.
 In Version 1.0 files, for each frequency, n-port parameters for 1-port and 2-port networks are contained on one data line, while data for 3-port and larger networks are arranged on multiple data lines in a matrix row-wise order.